 References to EU regulation or EU websites in our guidance will not be an accurate description of your obligations or rights under UK law.read more

-Note that an application for a noise certificate is not required when you are also applying for a Certificate of
+Note that an application for a noise certificate is not required when you are also applying for a Certificate of Airworthiness.

 The Noise Certificate will be issued within 20 working days, unless an investigation is needed to establish the aircraft’s compliance with the noise certification requirements.

 Noise certificates issued by the UK CAA are non-expiring.